IDEO-coLAB/nomad/README.md

 const Nomad = require('nomad-stream')
 const nomad = new Nomad()

-nomad.subscribe(['QmSwyXCytv2uM47xT2BJiMaTAWhUYBtu5nLHemmCBWh8fu'], function(message) {
+nomad.subscribe(['QmP2aknMA7RwL7KXyQMvVyiptbhDEgxqe7LiBTffLbtTSR'], function(message) {
   console.log(message.message)
 })
 ```
-The string ```QmSwyXCytv2uM47xT2BJiMaTAWhUYBtu5nLHemmCBWh8fu``` is the unique id of the Nomad node to which this node is subscribing.
-The id is the hash of the public key of the node.
+The string ```QmP2aknMA7RwL7KXyQMvVyiptbhDEgxqe7LiBTffLbtTSR``` is the unique id of the Nomad node to which this node is subscribing.
+The id is the hash of the public key of the node. ```QmP2ak...``` is a node that publishes a friendly message every minute.

 Save your code as ```subscribe.js```